How Personal Loans Work And How To Avoid The Common Traps

 The amount you can get depends on the lenders and how well they evaluate your capacity to pay back the loan.
 Some lenders can give personal loans between $500 and $2,500.

 As soon as you are approved for a personal loan, your lender will draw out a schedule of monthly payments for you.
-It will state how much you will pay monthly, your Annual Percentage Rate, and interest rate.
+It will state how much you will pay monthly, your Annual Percentage Rate, and your interest rate.
 The APR is how much the interest rate on your loan will cost you in addition to other charges from your lender.

 The duration of the loan depends on the term you sign with the lender.
 If you are signing a long-term contract, you might be paying more in interest rate, while if you are signing a short-term contract, you will be paying less in interest rate.
 However, most banks and lenders offer loans that require borrowers to pay back over a period of one to five years.